InsurUp/MongoFlow/README.md

 # MongoFlow

 MongoFlow is a lightweight MongoDB toolkit for .NET Core, built on top of the official MongoDB.Driver.
-It simplifies database operations with features like fluent configuration, query filters, interceptors, and more.
+It simplifies database operations with features like Unit of work & Repository pattern, query filters, interceptors, and more.

 ## Features